chainables/chainable/README.md

 Although `Chainable` overlaps with Java's `Stream` in some areas of functionality, the design of `Chainable` is optimized for a somewhat different set of goals and aligns more with C#'s `Enumerable`'s LINQ-style methods than Java streams.

-For example, one of the key differences from `Stream` is that `Chainable` fully preserves the functional and re-entrancy semantics of `Iterable`, i.e. it can be traversed multiple times, with multiple iterator instantiations, whereas Java's built-in `Stream` can be traversed only once.
+For example, one of the key differences from `Stream` is that `Chainable` fully preserves the functional and re-entrancy semantics of `Iterable`, that is it can be traversed multiple times, with multiple iterator instantiations, whereas Java's built-in `Stream` can be traversed only once.

-The `Chainable` API surface also exposes various additional convenience methods for chain processing with functional programming, and is not so much oriented toward the parallelism that was a key guiding design principle behind Java's `Stream`.
-Also, some of the overlapping APIs are only available in Java streams starting with Java 9, whereas `Chainable` is fully functional in Java 8.
+The `Chainable` API surface also exposes various additional convenience methods for sequential chain processing with functional programming, and not so much oriented toward the parallelism that was a key guiding design principle behind Java's `Stream`.
+Also, some of the overlapping APIs are only available in Java streams starting with Java 9, whereas `Chainable` is fully functional from Java 8 on.

-Having said that, a basic level of interoperability between `Stream` and `Chainable` exists: a chain can be created from a stream (see `Chainable#from(Stream)`, and vice-versa (see `Chainable#stream()`).
+Having said that, a level of interoperability between `Stream` and `Chainable` exists: a chain can be created from a stream (see `Chainable#from(Stream)`, and vice-versa (see `Chainable#stream()`).

 ### Highlights

-Besides the part of the API overlapping with streams, the current highlights of `Chainable` include:
+Besides the part of the API overlapping with streams, current highlights of `Chainable` include:

 > :warning: Section under construction as the API is under active development/at pre-release stage.